 Our Pick: DYPER Diapers

 DYPER’s diapers are made from responsibly-sourced bamboo and are free of chlorine, latex, alcohol, lotions, TBT, and phthalate.
-But what really sets them apart is their REDYPER service.
+But what sets them apart is their REDYPER service.
 Just mail away the diapers and DYPER will process and compost them for you.
 That way, you can sleep easy knowing they won’t end up in a landfill.

 3. Eco-Friendly Diapers